-RIDA National Plastics is the largest private sector waste plastics recycling and manufacturing company in Nigeria that single handily carries out Five Waste Plastics Processes of: i) Collection, ii) Sorting, iii) Processing, iv) Recycling and v) manufacturing waste plastics into finished plastic products such as furniture and essential household wares, providing affordable “better quality of life solutions” for millions of poor Nigerians.
-Our production is 100% reliant on waste plastic supply from landfills, dump sites supplied by over 2,000 Nigerians engaged in our waste to wealth circular economy supply chains.
+RIDA National Plastics is the largest private sector waste plastics recycling and manufacturing company in West Africa that single handily carries out Five Waste Plastics Processes of: i) Collection, ii) Sorting, iii) Recycling, iv) Reprocessing and v) Manufacturing waste plastics into finished plastic products such as furniture and essential household wares.
+Our finished plastics production is 100% sustained by waste plastic supply from landfills, dump sites and other waste streams – supplied by over 2,000 Nigerians engaged in our Plastic Waste ‘Circular Economy’ supply chains.

-Rida National Plastics Limited is the most qualified waste plastic collection, recycling and manufacturing company in Africa and perhaps the world, with the most experience in using manual labour forces for the collections and sorting of waste plastic with minimal cost impacts using our 20 years’ operating success that has been dependent on a sustainable waste plastic supply raw material streams.
-The informal waste plastic recycling practice in West Africa emanated from supply chain development policies we created and implemented over 2 decades ago.
+Rida National Plastics Limited is amongst the most qualified waste plastic collection, sorting, recycling, re-processing and manufacturing company in Africa, with 2 decades experience in collections and sorting of waste plastic with cost benefit impacts using our 20 years’ manufacturing operations dependent on sustainable waste plastic supply raw material supply chains.
+The current informal waste plastic recycling practice in West Africa emanated from waste plastic supply chains that we developed and implemented over 2 decades ago in Nigeria.